 -You do not understand?
-The tide is falling, the harbour will be closed in half an hour, and it will be impossible to get out before tomorrow.
+The tide is lowering, the harbour's gate will be closed in half an hour, and it will be impossible to get out before tomorrow.
 And tomorrow «they» will come to take the boat, and I shall have to wait all my life to realize my dream.

 -But what for?
 You shall have to come back anyway.

 -But you understand nothing, or what?
 She was going on her nerves.
 We shall never come back!
 We go to Valinor.
 It is now or never.

 «You are an Elf too, yes or no?
 If we are Elves so the Straight Way is still open.
 Others followed it only three years ago.
 Still others stay in England to help the next departure.
 Unless you prefer to stay in this world of Orcs in suit and tie.

 There was nothing more to say, unless to get off board on the quay.
 I however preferred to stay aboard the Vingilot.
 Because I had to protect her, because, being of age, I was responsible of her in front of the law... and many other bad reasons.
 But the true reason was that I loved her, and that, in front of the incredible injustice she was a victim, arose in me the mad hope that she was true and thus she could definitively escape to her tormentors.
 Sport men in Punchinello suits...
 I began to raise the main sail.